 Sarah instructs the following:

 What does it mean to release a muscle?
-Release is a slow-moving and deliberate opportunity to explore the depths of your yoga practice, by way of self-massage and conscious movement.
-With the use of a dense rubber ball, you'll apply sustained pressure to promote increased circulation and myo-fascial release of shoulders, back, hips, calves, feet, etc -- to target those areas that require a little time-off.
-With the use of props (like blocks, straps & the wall) we'll bend, bind, and flow (slowly).
+Release is a slow-moving practice that offers the opportunity to knead & soothe grippy muscles, by way of self-massage and conscious movement.
+What to expect: With the use of a dense rubber ball, you'll apply sustained pressure & friction to encourage circulation and freer movement.
+With the use of props (like blocks, straps & the wall) we'll bend, bind, and stretch.
 We recommend wearing a tank top & shorts for skin to prop contact (this contact will allow for greater manipulation of fascia).
-This class is especially recommended for runners, cyclists, & strength-training enthusiasts.
+Who it's for: Release classes are enjoyed by practitioners who crave slow & intense movement.
+This class is also great for runners, cyclists, & strength-training enthusiasts.
 Classes are inspired by the studio's Pose of the Month.
-This 60-minute, Level 1 class is held at 85°F.
+This 60-minute, Level 2 class is held at 85°F.

-Growing your yoga practice doesn't require that you master fast-paced flows or acrobatic postures.
+Growing your yoga practice doesn't require that you master fast-paced flows or pretzel-like postures.
 Instead, you might focus on subtle movements that require lots of control.
-Alignment classes are appropriate for students with an existing yoga practice, who are interested in the uniqueness of simple postures.
-With the use of props and the wall, this class explores less obvious structural components of postures, resulting in gain of strength, stability and useful flexibility.
+What to expect: With the use of props & the wall, this class explores less obvious structural components of postures, resulting in gain of strength, stability and useful flexibility.
+The class often culminates with the practice of an arm balance or inverting posture.
+The pace of this practice varies class-to-class.
+Who it's for: Alignment classes are appropriate for students with an existing yoga practice, who understand their strengths and limitation.
 Alignment classes do not include music.
 Classes are inspired by the studio's Pose of the Month.
-This 60-minute, Level 2 class is held at 80°F.
+This 60-minute, Level 3 class is held at 80°F.